MTT-GH/MTT-Resources/README.md

 ### General Page guidelines

 - All links in the pages should be the officially maintained aka.ms links, to avoid dead links or added maintenance
-- Link addition or removal should follow the ESI program closing deck and program guidelines
+- Link addition or removal should follow the MTT closing deck and program guidelines

 ## Debug and live changes